Know Your Guests

 1 cup button or baby bella mushrooms, chopped

 1 cob of corn, sliced to 1-2" wide coins

 2 tablespoons olive oil

 1½ teaspoons onion powder

 1 teaspoon smoked paprika

-Cut 4 pieces of 12x 8" pieces of aluminium foil.
+Cut aluminium foil into 4 pieces of 12x 8".

 Warm up your grill to medium-high heat.